 University Law Enforcement Officer 1

-Love sports…music…art…people?
-As a UCPD employee you have the opportunity to work at a Division 1 sporting event, a performance by our internationally renowned College-Conservatory of Music, spend time in our College of Design, Architecture, Art, and Planning, all while working at a top-tier academic institution where over 46,000 students and 10,000 employees strive daily to change the world.
-Our officers ENGAGE with the campus community not only in cruisers and on foot, but also motorcycles, mountain bikes, and Segways.
+Engage – Love sports?
+Work at a Division 1 athletic game.
+Love music?
+Work at a performance put on by our internationally renowned College Conservatory of Music.
+Love art?
+Spend some time in our College of Design, Architecture, Art, and Planning.
+Love people?
+Work at a top-tier academic institution where over 47,000 students strive daily to change the world.
+Our officers interact with the campus community not only in cruisers and on foot, but also on motorcycles, mountain bikes, and segways.

 - Detain and arrest offenders.
 Complete prisoner processing procedures.
 Maintain and transport persons in custody.

 - Engage with citizens in crime reduction efforts through effective communication efforts.
 Engage in problem solving initiatives.
 Execute civil processes.
 Conduct professional radio and telephone communications activities.

 - Write reports, take field notes, prepare narratives, summaries and criminal case paperwork.
 Conduct preliminary investigations.
 Establish, preserve and protect crime scenes.
 Conduct interviews.

 - Be a resource to pedestrians and motorists.
 Administer first aid.

 - Collect and process evidence, lost and found property.

 - Testify truthfully, completely, and honestly in court.

 - Investigate suspicious persons and activity.
 Conduct legally authorized searches of persons, places and things.
 Conduct simple to complex investigations.
 Identify problem-solving initiatives to address crime related issues.
 Work with other agencies to address community concerns.
 Conduct surveillance of individuals and locations.